 Active transport methods require the direct use of ATP to fuel the transport.
 Large particles, such as macromolecules, parts of cells, or whole cells, can be engulfed by other cells in a process called phagocytosis.
 In phagocytosis, a portion of the membrane invaginates and flows around the particle, eventually pinching off and leaving the particle entirely enclosed by an envelope of plasma membrane.
 Vesicle contents are broken down by the cell, with the particles either used as food or dispatched.
 Pinocytosis is a similar process on a smaller scale.
 The plasma membrane invaginates and pinches off, producing a small envelope of fluid from outside the cell.
 Pinocytosis imports substances that the cell needs from the extracellular fluid.
-The cell expels waste in a similar but reverse manner: it pushes a membranous vacuole to the plasma membrane, allowing the vacuole to fuse with the membrane and incorporate itself into the membrane structure, releasing its contents to the exterior.
+The cell expels waste in a similar but reverse manner: it pushes a membrane structure, releasing its contents to the exterior.

-- 1. Figure 5.12 A doctor injects a patient with what the doctor thinks is an isotonic saline solution.
+1. Figure 5.12 A doctor injects a patient with what the doctor thinks is an isotonic saline solution.
 The patient dies, and an autopsy reveals that many red blood cells have been destroyed.
-Do you think the solution the doctor injected was really isotonic? - 2.
-Figure 5.16 Injection of a potassium solution into a person's blood is lethal; this is used in - capital punishment and euthanasia.
-Why do you think a potassium solution injection is lethal? - 3.
-Figure 5.19 If the pH outside the cell decreases, would you expect the amount of amino acids transported into the cell to increase or decrease?
+Do you think the solution the doctor injected was really isotonic?

+2. Figure 5.16 Injection of a potassium solution into a person's blood is lethal; this is used in capital punishment

-- 4. Which plasma membrane component can be either found on its surface or embedded in the membrane structure? - a. protein
+4. Which plasma membrane component can be either found on its surface or embedded in the membrane structure?

+- a. protein

 - b. cholesterol

 - c. carbohydrate

 - d. phospholipid